opensearch-project/documentation-website/_ml-commons-plugin/tutorials/rag-conversational-agent.md

 The response contains the following fields:

 - `memory_id` is the identifier for the memory (conversation) that groups all messages within a single conversation.
-Note this ID; you will use it in Step 4.2.
+Note this ID; you'll use it in the next step.
-- `parent_message_id` is the identifier for the current message (one round of question/answer) between the human and the LLM.
+- `parent_message_id` is the identifier for the current message (one question/answer) between the human and the LLM.
 One memory can contain multiple messages.

 To obtain memory details, call the [Get Memory API](ml-commons-plugin/api/memory-apis/get-memory/):